How to choose the right secondary school

 In Wales, the application dates are a little later – more like 26th Sept – 28th November, but the day you would find out which school you’d been placed in is still 1st March.

 In Scotland, your child will automatically gain a place at the catchment school along with all the children at the primary school you’re currently in.
 If you want them to go to a different school, you can fill in a placing request, and submit that to your local council by 15th March.

 Grammar and independent schools

-If you’re applying for a grammar or independent secondary school, you’re going to need to get organised a little earlier!
+If you’re applying for a grammar or independent secondary school, bear in mind that you’re going to need to get organised a little earlier!

-We offer parent information evenings and individualised support for each child to make sure the whole family are prepared.
+We offer parent information evenings and individualised support for each child to make sure the whole family are prepared for the next step.
 To find out more about how we can support your child’s transition to secondary school, get in touch today!